kindista/kindista/src/markdown/faq.md

 ### How do invitations work?

-Kindista membership is currently "by invitation only."
+Kindista membership is primarily by invitation.
 This means that it is up to **you** to help our network grow.
 We encourage you to send invitations wisely, inviting people you trust who will actively share their resources with, and ask for support from,